-- Hold a current unencumbered LVN License. - Submit to and pass a criminal background check and drug screening completed no more than 90 days prior to enrollment. - Provide a current immunization record and physical exam results. - Hold a current American Heart Association Basic Life Support (BLS) for the Healthcare Provider card.
+- Hold a current unencumbered LVN License. - Pass a criminal background check and drug screenings completed no more than 90 days prior to enrollment. - Provide a current immunization record and physical exam results. - Hold a current American Heart Association Basic Life Support (BLS) for the Healthcare Provider card.